 Drags them to disciplinary panel, flays process for appointment of judges

-The Nigerian Bar Association, NBA, on Monday, said it has identified seven lawyers that influenced judges to issue conflicting court orders, especially on political matters.
+ABUJA—The Nigerian Bar Association, NBA, said yesterday it has identified seven lawyers that influenced judges to issue conflicting court orders, especially on political matters.

 The NBA, which is the umbrella body of legal practitioners in the country, said the seven lawyers, including a Senior Advocate of Nigeria, SAN, were found culpable by its investigate committee.